Arcania: Gothic 4

 Arcania (originally released as Arcania: Gothic 4) is an action role-playing video game, spin-off of the Gothic series, developed by Spellbound Entertainment.
 It was published by JoWooD Entertainment in 2010.

 The game was released on 12 October 2010 for Microsoft Windows and Xbox 360.
 In 2013, Nordic Games released ArcaniA and its expansion, Arcania: Fall of Setarrif, as Arcania: The Complete Tale for PlayStation 3 and Xbox 360, followed by the PlayStation 4 version in May 2015.

 Gameplay

-In comparison to the predecessors, the game mechanic was simplified.
+In comparison to the predecessors, the game mechanics were simplified.
 For instance, there are only three spells available (but upgradable).
 Also, the character can only interact with "named" characters, those who have a name.

 There is no sleeping mechanic so the player can't sleep for a chosen period of time like in previous games.
 The player is able to wield any weapon as they have no requirements for statistics.
 There are no teachers within the game like in previous parts and all skills can be learned by using the skill tree.